3 Common Myths About Dry and Dehydrated Skin

 It includes a cocktail of incredible natural ingredients, including vitamin C, malic acid, co-enzyme Q10 and jojoba oil.
 Combined, these also brighten skin tone and smooth texture, gently.

-In addition to increased hydration and balancing oil, there is potential for higher cellular turnover to repair skin damage and less signs improvements to signs of premature aging.
+In addition to increased hydration and balancing oil, there is potential for higher cellular turnover to repair skin damage and fewer signs improvements to signs of premature aging.

 Our natural Detoxifying Exfoliant Paste gently and effectively buffs away dead skin cells.
 This is important for a few reasons: